Skysurfer65/Library_System/README.md

 ## TESTS
 All tests are in their respective folder.
 All tests done by "Unittest".
-Be sure to set path for testing to correct module.<br/>
+Be sure to set path for testing to correct module if testing from VSC.<br/>
 In my system_test I test the whole app and use the mock extension to set patch to not overwrite database etc.
+**UPDATE** library_testsuite.py has been added to be able to run ALL test via CLI, use command<br/>
+'python -m unittest -v library_testsuite'

 ## AUTHOR
 Richard Fehling, student at EC Utbildning, MVT22<br/>